 Risks of not getting advice

-Getting advice rather than on an execution-only basis means that, if for some reason the mortgage turns out to be unsuitable for you later on, you’ll have more rights when you make a complaint.
+Getting advice, rather than doing research on your own, means that if the mortgage turns out to be unsuitable for you later on, you’ll have more rights when you make a complaint.

 For example, you could make a complaint of financial mis-selling if the advice you were given turned out to be unsuitable for you.
-Without the advice, you will have to take full responsibility for your mortgage decision making.
+Not taking any advice means you have to take full responsibility for your mortgage decision.